- Client Settings

 Under Clients>Clients & Matters, TimeSolv lists all active clients and matters by default.

-Whittle the criteria further by specifying status between Active, Inactive, or Prospect.
+Whittle the criteria further by specifying the status between Active, Inactive, or Prospect.

 Conflict Search